Minnesota Attorney General's Office

 - Their mortgage servicer or their agents made errors in the foreclosure process (or leading up to the foreclosure process)

 Eligible borrowers should have received a claim form, which they were required to submit to the National Settlement Administrator by mid-January, 2013.
+There are some potentially eligible borrowers who will receive a claim form in July 2013.
+Please see question 7 for additional information.

 - How much will I be paid?